Danuta Stenka

 Danuta Stenka (born 10 October 1961 in Sierakowice, Poland) is a Polish actress.
-She is one of the leading Polish film and theatre actresses.
+She made her stage debut in 1984 and since then acted in many productions receiving theatre awards for her performances.
+She made her big screen debut in 1995 and appeared in more than 60 movies since then.
+Stenka received two Polish Film Awards for Chopin: Desire for Love (2002) and Katyń (2007).

 Life and career

 From 1991, she spent a decade working at Teatr Dramatyczny in Warsaw, then at TR Warszawa.
 She earned critical acclaim for her distinguished roles in Krzysztof Warlikowski's performances (Electra, The Taming of the Shrew, Krum, Angels in America and (A)pollonia).
 In 2003, she joined the ensemble of the National Theatre in Warsaw, taking on roles with many renowned directors, including Robert Wilson (Lady from the Sea), Grzegorz Jarzyna (Giovanni), and Maja Kleczewska (Phaedra, Marat/Sade, Oresteia).
 She played in many films and TV series and won over 30 awards for her theatre and film work.
 She received the Silver Medal for Merit to Culture‚ Gloria Artis’, awarded by the Polish Ministry of Culture.